-|Welcome bonus||60,000 bonus points when you spend $4,000 on purchases in the first three months.||50,000 bonus miles when you spend $3,000 in the first 3 months|
+|Welcome bonus||60,000 bonus points when you spend $4,000 on purchases in the first three months||60,000 miles if you spend $3,000 on purchases in the first 3 months|

-Sign-up bonus: Chase Sapphire Preferred
+Welcome bonus winner: Chase Sapphire Preferred

-Rewards rate: Capital One Venture
+Rewards rate winner: Capital One Venture

-Foreign transaction fee: Both
+Foreign transaction fee winner: Both

 Which card earns the most?